-(5) Noncompliance.
-Failure to strictly comply with the terms of this section constitutes a waiver of the need for discovery and the case will be scheduled for trial.

-(6) Final Order.
-Once approved, the discovery schedule becomes the scheduling order required by Fed.
+- (5) Noncompliance.
+Failure to comply with the provisions of this section constitutes a waiver of the need for discovery and the case will be scheduled for trial. - (6) Final Order.
+Once approved, the Discovery Schedule becomes the scheduling order required by Fed.
 R. Civ.
-P. 16(b).

-(7) Extensions.
-If additional discovery time is required due to case complexity or other extraordinary circumstances, counsel may move for an extension of time for good cause.
+P. 16(b). - (7) Extensions.
+If additional discovery time is required, counsel may move for an extension of time for good cause.
 Absent exceptional circumstances, requests must be made before the discovery deadline expires.